See also our articles on Cutting Out at Idle

 Someone wrote regarding possible contamination of the fuel - When you run the tank down near empty you are also allowing any sediments and general crap to enter your fuel lines.
 Almost any gas tank in any car has depression areas in the bottom of the gas tank.
 The crap and water that has condensed is supposed to settle into these low areas and not enter the system.

 We came to the conclusion that the hesitation problem may be caused by the fuel in one of several ways: 1) the gas is poor quality or low octane; 2) the tank is rusty and is depositing corrosion products in the gas, and/or 3) there is water in the gas, most likely as a result of condensation.
-All of these would make the hesitation problem worse when the tank is near empty.
+All of these can cause hesitation.

 What We Did In An Attempt